trey-sedate/processor-interview/README.md

   - A list of "bad transactions" that someone needs to go look at (any transactions that you were unable to parse)
 - **Persistence**
   - Persistence during a "run" of the software is required
-    - for example, if you choose to build remix site, we expect that you, at minimum, use an in memory cache that maintains state as long as the process is running
+    - for example, if you choose to build a nextjs or remix site, we expect that you, at minimum, use an in memory cache that maintains state as long as the process is running
     - Long term persistence such as a database is allowed, but not required.
       - If implemented, be sure that initialization is easy / documented for our review